Breakfast daily, 7 lunches, 12 three-course dinners including a farewell dinner in Victoria

-This morning, transfer back to Vancouver, where you will transfer to the pier to embark on your Holland America cruise ship, the MS Nieuw Amsterdam (sailing on the May 9, and August 8 & 15 departures) or the MS Volendam (sailing on the May 20 & 27 and August 26 departures).
+Enjoy a morning at leisure before transferring to the pier to embark on your Holland America cruise ship, the MS Nieuw Amsterdam (sailing on the May 9, and August 8 & 15 departures) or the MS Volendam (sailing on the May 20 & 27 and August 26 departures).

 Day 18 SCENIC CRUISING: INSIDE PASSAGE

 Sit back and relax as you cruise through the beautiful and awe-inspiring scenery of the Inside Passage.
 Keep your cameras ready for spouting whales, soaring eagles, barking seals, and other wildlife.